 Kaminarimon was originally built in 941 by a military commander called Taira no Kinmasa.
 The temple was originally located near Komgata, but was relocated to the Sensoji in 1649 by Tokugawa Imeitsu.
 The gate has been destroyed twice by fire, once in 1747 and again in 1865.
 The current gate was build in the 1960s.
 The gate is home to four statues.
 The two statues in the front are of Shinto gods, Fujin the god of wind in the east side, and Raijin the god of thunder in the west side.
 At the reverse side, the Buddhist God Tenryu is on the east side and Kinryu on the west side.

-In the center of the gate, hangs a giant red chouchin (a paper lantern stretched over a bamboo, wood or metal frame), that is 4 meters tall and about 3.4 meters wide, weighing in at an impressive 670kg (1480lb)!
+In the centre of the gate, hangs a giant red chouchin (a paper lantern stretched over a bamboo, wood or metal frame), that is 4 meters tall and about 3.4 meters wide, weighing in at an impressive 670kg (1480lb)!
 The current lantern was donated by Matsushita Electric Industrial Co (Now called Panasonic), to the temple in 2003, to mark the 400th anniversary of the start of the Edo Period.

 Sensoji Temple and Nakamise shopping street

-After passing through the thunder gate, you’ll approach Sensoji (Senso is an alternative reading for Asakusa, and Ji means Temple).
+After passing through the thunder gate, you’ll approach Sensoji temple (Senso is an alternative reading for Asakusa, and Ji means Temple).
 This temple is the oldest and most popular temple in Tokyo.
 Sensoji is definitely one of the best things to do in Asakusa.
 Originally built in 645 century, the current temple is a postwar reconstruction.
 The temple is said to have been built after two brothers fished a statue of Kannon, the goddess of mercy, out of the Sumida river.
 Despite putting it back, the statue kept returning to them, so Sensoji was built nearby for the goddess of Kannon.

 As you approach Sensoji, you’ll walk down a 200-meter long shopping street called Nakamise that will lead you to the second temple gate, Hozomon.
 These historical shops sell a range of Japanese souvenirs such as folding fans, yukata, and omiyage (food that is gifted to friends, family, and coworkers) and some less traditional souvenirs such as fridge magnets, and keychains.
-Beyond the hozomon gate, is Sensoji’s main hall, pagoda, and slightly off to the left is the Asakusa Shrine.
+Beyond the Hozomon gate, is Sensoji’s main hall, pagoda, and slightly off to the left is the Asakusa Shrine.

 The Sensoji temple main hall is open from 6:00 am until 5:00 pm (6:30 am from March to October).
 The temple grounds is always open, and the temple is lit up until around 11 pm every night.
 The temple is even more magnificent looking at night than it is during the day, making it a good place to visit after sundown.
 Plus, visiting at night after the crowds have gone, allows you to benefit from a more peaceful visit.
 Although the main hall is closed at night, you will still get to see some locals coming to pray at the temple.